dougbert-b/nmea_calypso_wind/README.md

 # nmea\_calypso\_wind

-An Arduino/ESP32 program to read BLE data from a Calypso wireless wind meter and re-transmit it over NMEA2000.
+An Arduino/ESP32S3 program to read BLE data from a Calypso wireless wind meter and re-transmit it over NMEA2000.
+It outputs both NMEA0183 and NMEA2000 apparent wind speed and angle, as well as NMEA2000 battery level.

-Outputs both NMEA0183 heading and NMEA2000 heading and attitude.
-My hardware design also includes a SN65VHD230 CAN Bus transceiver board and a 12-to-5 volt voltage regulator board.
+My hardware design includes a Xiao ESP32S3 board, a SN65VHD230 CAN Bus transceiver board, and a 12-to-5 volt voltage regulator board.

+Also has a Wifi Access Point for OTA firmware updates.